Casearia tomentosa

 Casearia tomentosa, commonly known as the toothed leaf chilla, is a species of flowering plant in the family Salicaceae, native to the Indian Subcontinent and Myanmar.
 It is one of 1,000 species that can be found in the Salicaeceae family.

 Description

 The chilla is a short trunked tree that can grow to be 8 metres tall, and is considered to be deciduous.
 The entire plant is very bitter.
 It has a perennial life cycle.

 Leaves

 The leaves are simple and alternate.
 The shape can vary from lanceolate, ovate, and elliptical.
 The leaves mostly have an obtuse shape, with some being oblique.
 Many lateral veins are present on the leaf, surrounding the midrib.
 The leaves range from a light green colour to a darker vibrant green.
-The size of the leaves and range from 5 cm to 12 cm long.
+The size of the leaves range from 5 cm to 12 cm long.

 Flowers

 The inflorescence of chilla are arranged in a axillary glomerulus.
 They are bisexual flowers, with both male and female reproductive parts.
 The flowers are a white with a slight green tint.
 There are no petals present, however there are 5 sepals that are approximately 3 mm long.
 There are 8 stamen in a row which are about 2 mm long.
 The flower has a superior ovary that has 3 carpals present, and a short style.
 The plant most commonly flowers between February and August.
 Pollination can occur via insects, self, or cross pollination.